- Feedback files: Consumer, business, or bank account records that have been scored by Straddle.

 Once you have encrypted the CSV file with the PGP public key, you can upload the file to the Straddle file server.

+Do not sign the file before or after encryption.
 The file encryption process in this section uses the Gnu Privacy Guard (GPG) implementation of the PGP encryption standard.
-To encrypt your CSV file, complete the following steps:
+To encrypt your CSV file, complete the following steps:- Open the command line on your computer.